Tomahawk missile: Upgrades

 Tomahawk Block IV introduced in 2006 adds the strike controller which can change the missile in flight to one of 15 preprogrammed alternate targets or redirect it to a new target.
 This targeting flexibility includes the capability to loiter over the battlefield awaiting a more critical target.
 The missile can also transmit battle damage indication imagery and missile health and status messages via the two-way satellite data link.
 Firing platforms now have the capability to plan and execute GPS-only missions.
 Block IV also has an improved anti-jam GPS receiver for enhanced mission performance.

 Block IV includes Tomahawk Weapons Control System (TTWCS), and Tomahawk Command and Control System (TC2S).

 On 16 August 2010, the Navy completed the first live test of the Joint Multi-Effects Warhead System (JMEWS), a new warhead designed to give the Tomahawk the same blast-fragmentation capabilities while introducing enhanced penetration capabilities in a single warhead.
 In the static test, the warhead detonated and created a hole large enough for the follow-through element to completely penetrate the concrete target.
-In February 2014, U.S. Central Command sponsored development and testing of the JMEWS, analyzing the ability of the programmable warhead to integrate onto the Block IV Tomahawk, giving the missile bunker buster effects to better penetrate hardened structures.
+In February 2014, US Central Command sponsored development and testing of the JMEWS, analyzing the ability of the programmable warhead to integrate onto the Block IV Tomahawk, giving the missile bunker buster effects to better penetrate hardened structures.

 In 2012, the USN studied applying Advanced Anti-Radiation Guided Missile (AARGM) technology into the Tactical Tomahawk.

 In 2014, Raytheon began testing Block IV improvements to attack sea and moving land targets.
 The new passive radar seeker will pick up the electromagnetic radar signature of a target and follow it, and actively send out a signal to bounce off potential targets before impact to discriminate its legitimacy before impact.
 Mounting the multi-mode sensor on the missile's nose would remove fuel space, but company officials believe the Navy would be willing to give up space for the sensor's new technologies.
 The previous Tomahawk Anti-Ship Missile, retired over a decade earlier, was equipped with inertial guidance and the seeker of the Harpoon missile and there was concern with its ability to clearly discriminate between targets from a long distance, since at the time Navy sensors did not have as much range as the missile itself, which would be more reliable with the new seeker's passive detection and millimeter-wave active radar homing.
 Raytheon estimates adding the new seeker would cost $250,000 per missile.
 Other upgrades include a sea-skimming flight path.
-The first Block IV TLAMs modified with a maritime attack capability will enter service in 2021.
+The first Block IV TLAMs modified with a maritime attack capability were scheduled to enter service in 2021.